zero-24/plg_system_customcss/README.md

 You have found an Issue, you have done a translation or have a question / suggestion regarding the plugin?
 [Open an issue in this repo](https://github.com/zero-24/plg_system_customcss/issues/new) or submit a pull request with the proposed changes.

+## Joomla!
+Extensions Directory (JED)

+This plugin can also been found in the Joomla!
+Extensions Directory: [CustomCSS by zero24](https://extensions.joomla.org/extension/access-a-security/customcss/)

 ## Release steps

 - `build/build.sh`